aurelienflieger/cv-app/README.md

 - mui

 ## About the materials used
-I made the icons and artwork using Inkscape, save for the *upload* and *download* buttons.
+I made the icons and artwork using Inkscape, save for the *upload* and *download* buttons which are from Material Icons.
 The background images are from Unsplash.

 ## Known issues